-My therapist said I could teach the class in dealing with chronic pain.
+See “The Mighty” Publication Here My therapist said I could teach the class in dealing with chronic pain.
 That is a compliment and far from anything to be embarrassed about.
-One of the best choices I ever made when I was told I had cancer a second time, this time in the breast, was to acquire a therapist to hold […]
+One of the best choices I ever made when I was told I had cancer a second time, this time in the breast, was to […]

-Written by Jenn Coffey for the RSDSA blog.
-It is hard to find anything good in the news, especially concerning medical care, in the COVID era.
+Written by Jenny Lesogor-Coffey for the RSDSA blog 8/26/2020 Also, published in The Manchester Ink Link 10/30/2020 It is hard to find anything good in the news, especially concerning medical care, in the COVID era.
 As a patient, there are times that I feel invisible to those around me.
-Harder still is the number of people I have grown to care for and found […]
+Harder still is the number of […]

 39:18 New Paragraph; Definition Added; Controlled Drug Prescription Health and Safety Program.
 Amend RSA 318-B:31 by inserting after paragraph I the following new paragraph: I-a.(a) “Chronic pain” means a state in which pain persists beyond the usual course of an acute disease or healing of an injury, or that might or might not be associated […]

-My Dad is unique.
+Published October 18, 2020 in “The Mighty” “The impact of him saying “yes” to being my Dad” My Dad is unique.
 See my Dad in 1971 had a choice to be my Dad or not.
 There were relatives that wanted to adopt me after the divorce and the abandonment of my egg donor.
-It made perfect sense in that day and age to send a daughter to a relative and was actually […]
+It made […]

 Can’t wait for the next Taz Clan Adventure!